ai-core-tools/hsu-docs/system/make/commands.md

-# HSU Universal Makefile System - Command Reference
+# HSU Make System - Command Reference

-Complete reference for all available commands and targets in the HSU Universal Makefile System.
+Complete reference for all available commands and targets in the HSU Make System.

 ## 🎯 **Universal Commands**